ROCm/clARMOR/README.txt

 causes.
 It will detect overflows in cl_mem buffers, coarse-grained SVM, and memory buffers for n-dimensional images.

-Our tests put its average performance overheads in the 10s of percents, though the exact slowdown caused by clARMOR will depend on your application, its inputs, the number of buffers, the size of the kernels, and many other factors.
-This is described in greater detail in our paper at the 2017 Int'l Symp. on Code Generation and Optimization (CGO), "Dynamic Buffer Overflow Detection for GPGPUs".
-This paper can be found in the ./docs/ directory.

-clARMOR has been tested on the following systems:
+The AMD Research OpenCl Buffer Overflow Detector has been tested on the following systems:
 OpenCL 2.0:
  1) AMD FirePro W9100 GPU running on 64-bit Ubuntu 14.04.4 with the AMD APP SDK v3.0 and fglrx 15.30.3 drivers.